interlock-network/bouncer/README.md

 # Flowchart

-The flowchart below will give you an idea of how Bouncer works.
+The flowchart below will give you an idea of how Interlock-Bouncer works.

 ```mermaid
 graph TD;